 My story

-I am passionate about helping people feel more at home in themselves — mentally, emotionally, and physically.
+I am passionate about helping people feel more at home in themselves — mentally, spiritually, physically.

-During my years in the City — first in investment banking at Goldman Sachs, then in financial PR — I looked like I was doing well from the outside.
-But inwardly, I was navigating anxiety, insecurity, and chronic fatigue, without really understanding why.
-I didn’t realise the impact that my state of mind and the way I was living were having on me — or that there was another way to experience life.
+After struggling with an eating disorder in my teens and early 20s I dived into a career in the City firstly in investment banking at Goldman Sachs, then in financial PR.
+I may have looked like I was doing well from the outside but inwardly I was struggling with anxiety, insecurity and chronic fatigue.
+I didn’t realise the impact that my state of mind and the way I was living were having on me.

-A turning point came when I took time out to study for an MA in Classical Acting at The Royal Central School of Speech and Drama.
-There was nowhere to hide.
-Metaphorically speaking, I was stripped bare — which was momentarily terrifying, but ultimately liberating.
+A turning point came for me when I took a year out to study for an MA in Classical Acting at The Royal Central School of Speech and Drama.
+At drama school, there was nowhere to hide.
+Metaphorically speaking, I was stripped bare, which was momentarily terrifying, but eternally liberating.

-Again and again, I was told to get out of my head.
-And slowly, the penny began to drop.
+Again and again, I was told ‘get out of your head’.
+And slowly but surely, the penny began to drop.

-In the years that followed, I became increasingly curious about what really helps people thrive — not just physically, but mentally and emotionally too.
+In the years that followed, I became increasingly curious about what really helps people thrive - not just physically, but mentally and emotionally too.
 I founded a personal training business, working with busy professionals.
 But I quickly saw that what happened in our sessions wasn’t enough.
-The real change came when we looked at sleep, stress, food, mindset — the bigger picture of how someone was relating to themselves and their life.
+In order to create real change, we needed to look at what was happening outside of the sessions too – sleep, nutrition, movement, state of mind.

 That bigger picture became the foundation of everything that followed.

-Today, my focus is more personal.
+So today, on the state of mind side, my focus is more personal.
 I work with individuals who want to experience life differently — whether they’re students, CEOs, or somewhere in between.
-Some feel stuck, others are doing fine but sense there’s more ease, confidence, or clarity available to them.
+Some feel stuck or are struggling others are doing fine but sense there’s more ease, confidence, or clarity available to them.
 I also run insight-led programmes and continue to support organisations through talks and workshops.

-It’s an honour to walk alongside someone for a while — not to fix them, but to help them see more of who they already are, and who they are on a journey to becoming.
+It’s an honour to walk alongside each one for a little while — not to fix them, they don’t need that - to help them see more of who they already are, and who they are on a journey to becoming.

 Annabeach.jpg